Lausanne Congress (1867): Decisions

-The gathering dealt with the organizational structure of the IWA and approved a uniform rate of dues of one English penny per capita, to be paid quarterly to the General Council in London.
-It was decided that the General Council would in turn be obligated to issue reports on a quarterly basis to the central committees of its affiliated national organizations.
+The gathering dealt with the organisational structure of the IWA and approved a uniform rate of dues of one English penny per capita, to be paid quarterly to the General Council in London.
+It was decided that the General Council would in turn be obligated to issue reports on a quarterly basis to the central committees of its affiliated national organisations.

 The Congress debated the issue of national banks and the investment of trade union funds, ultimately approving a resolution made by Eccarius urging members of the IWA to work to "induce the trade unions to devote their funds to cooperative production" rather than tying up the same assets in bank accounts.

-Also considered by the congress was the matter of education, opining in favor of the standard of free, compulsory, secular education.
+Also considered by the congress was the matter of education, opining in favour of the standard of free, compulsory, secular education.

 The IWA, an international association of trade unionists from its creation, moved towards socialist advocacy at the Lausanne Congress, adopting a resolution calling for state ownership of transportation and exchange in order to break the hold of large companies on these institutions.
-This represented the first time that the organization had formally supported the principle of collective ownership.
+This represented the first time that the organisation had formally supported the principle of collective ownership.